RobDavenport/Game-Design/Projects/Concept/Dice Based Roguelike.md

 Critical: A specific face could be deemed a crit (or upgraded).
 This would create some synergies for low-face dice since they could have a higher crit probability

 Alternate 1:
 No cards, just strict actions and dice can be allocated accordingly to attacking or blocking.
-Although this seems much less exciting, with less strategy.
+Card faces must be more unique with actual spells, effects on them, like:
+- Cleave effects
+- Deal Damage equal to your block
+This is closer to a true "roguelike dicebuilder" game

 Alternate 2:
-No block, just HP + damage.
-Cards have no cost, but dice can be used to "boost" the outcome, which are limited per use

-Alternate 3:
 All cards are "played" each turn, instead, players just allocate dice into the cards accordingly.
+Cards have "slots," including 0 slots sometimes, for dice to be inserted into to add special effects.
+Cards may or may not be activated based on the number of dice invested in them.
+Can have special attribute to cards for them to "activate" even without any dice slotted.